customer and company shaking hands loyaty brandit ms

 S = Customers at start of period

-What It Tells You: The percentage of customers you retain over a given period.
+Shows the percentage of customers retained over a given timeframe.

 Net Promoter Score (NPS)